Density of PET

 The density of plastics can be expressed in grams per cubic centimeter (g/cm³) or kilograms per cubic meter (kg/m³).

 Regarding plastic materials, density is a critical factor in the selection process.
 Different types of plastic have different densities, affecting the material’s weight and strength.

 The density of a plastic material also determines its ability to float or sink.

 This is why plastic water bottles, for example, are made of lightweight materials such as PET, which is low density, so they are easy to carry and can float.

 Various factors can influence the PET’s density, such as the manufacturing process, the type of resin utilized, mechanical & physical properties, and any additives incorporated into the material.

-This is because stretching the material increases its crystallinity, which reduces the density of the material.
+This is because stretching the material increases its crystallinity, reducing the material’s density.

 The type of resin used in the production of PET also affects its density.

-There are several different types of PET resin available, each with different properties.
-For example, some resins are designed for specific applications, such as packaging, while others are designed for use in clothing or consumer goods.
+Several types of PET resin are available, each with different properties.
+For example, some resins are designed for specific applications, such as packaging, while others are designed for clothing or consumer goods.

 The mechanical properties of PET, such as its tensile strength, modulus of elasticity, and impact resistance, are influenced by the degree of crystallization, which, in turn, is affected by the density of the material.